The Sony a7rII restored my faith in photography 🙂

 Typically speaking, HSS and HS are slightly different.
 HSS tends to fire a set of flashes all in one go, and this gives the illusion of firing one long flash.
 HS can make the flash fire for the entire duration of the exposure–either method tends to work the same in practical use.

-I’ve focused on a lot of the negatives because I think those are the possible deal breakers for people, those are the things that a sponsored reviewer won’t necessarily mention.
+I’ve mentioned every negative I can think of, because I think those are the possible deal breakers for people, those are the things that a sponsored reviewer won’t necessarily mention.
 I think that highlighting negatives causes manufacturers to try harder.
-However, it is a camera that’s always fun to take with me, it doesn’t ever weigh me down, the dynamic range is better than what I am used to, and I find it a lot of fun to use–this should not be understated.
+However, it is a camera that’s always fun to take with me, it doesn’t ever weigh me down, the dynamic range is better than what I was used to, and I find it a lot of fun to use–this should not be understated.
 You can leave it in the grass and use a phone as the remote shutter; simple things like this seem like gimmicks, but they really aren’t.

 When I research electronics, I look up the specifications and try to make my own conclusions after reading millions of reviews; however, I often ignore the subjective.
 With camera reviews, I had read “the best camera is the one you have with you” and “a better camera won’t take a better photograph” over and over–to the point it became frustrating.
 Such statements don’t help you make legitimate comparisons, and people that already recognise photography is a skill don’t need reminding.
 Unfortunately, because some people blindly defend a company, even when that company is in the wrong, it makes it hard to filter honesty from dishonesty.
 Likewise when the reverse happens i.e. when people blindly hate a company for design decisions they don’t understand, they should be ignored.

-What I noticed especially with this camera, which I didn’t notice when switching from a crop DSLR to a full frame DSLR, is how different the whole experience feels.
+What I noticed especially with this camera, which I didn’t notice when switching from a crop DSLR to a full frame DSLR, is how different the whole experience felt.
+Things I thought I’d never need because they were implemented so badly before, I now realise I couldn’t live without.
 It is not something someone like me would believe or could imagine, and therefore, I don’t expect others to.
 If you are interested in this model, my advice is to either rent it, borrow it, or buy from a shop that lets you return it.
 The spec sheet is impressive enough you should have an interest in it, but it won’t tell you how it feels to walk ten miles and not feel pain.

 The weight advantage